david-wb/neural-turing-machine/README.md

 The implementation is intentionally kept as simple as possible with zero fluff so that even a caveman like me can understand it.

-This model was trained on a copy task similar to the one from the original paper.
-In the copy task, the NTM is fed a sequence of random bits one at a time, followed by a sequence of -1's of the same length.
-The model is trained to output the original sequence bits when it receives the -1's.

 The main components of the NTM architecture are shown here:

 ![Alt text](./static/ntm.png?raw=true "NTM Model Diagram")